kreshuklab/plant-seg/README.md

 $ rm ~/.plantseg_models/configs/config_gui_last.yaml
 ```

-* If you use plantseg from the comand line and you receive an error similar to:
+* If you use plantseg from the command line, and you receive an error similar to:
 ```
 RuntimeError: key : 'crop_volume' is missing, plant-seg requires 'crop_volume' to run
 ```

-Please make sure that your configuratiuon has the correct formatting and contains all required keys.
+Please make sure that your configuration has the correct formatting and contains all required keys.
 An updated example can be found inside the directory `examples`, in this repository.

 * If when trying to execute the Lifted Multicut pipeline you receive an error like: